galaxyproject/training-material/topics/metagenomics/tutorials/beer-data-analysis/tutorial.md

 <!-- This is a comment. -->

 What is a microbiome?
-There are collections of small living creatures.
+It is a collection of small living creatures.
 These small creatures are called **micro-organisms** and they are **everywhere**.
 In our gut, in the soil, on vending machines, and even inside the beer.
 Most of these micro-organisms are actually very good for us, but some can make us very ill.